-This tracker will be updated as new information becomes available, though it may lag behind news reports due to the release of incomplete information.
+This tracker will be updated as new information becomes available, generally once daily in the late morning and early afternoon, though it may lag behind news reports due to the release of incomplete information.
 Check startribune.com/coronavirus for the latest news.
-Answers to frequently asked questions can be found here.
-Sign up for our daily newsletter with the latest on coronavirus in Minnesota at startribune.com/updates.
+Sign up for our daily newsletter with the latest on COVID-19 in Minnesota at startribune.com/updates.

-Due to a nationwide shortage of COVID-19 testing supplies, MDH announced March 17 that the state's public health lab would restrict testing to health care workers, hospitalized patients and residents of long-term care facilities.
-As a result, people experiencing milder symptoms will not be tested.
-Those with respiratory illnesses are asked to remain isolated for at least seven days after symptoms first appear or for at least three days with no fever and improved respiratory symptoms, whichever is longer.
+Due to a nationwide shortage of COVID-19 testing supplies, MDH announced March 17 that the state's public health lab is prioritizing testing for health care workers, child care providers and residents of congregate living facilities, which include senior care and assisted living centers, as well as emergency and homeless shelters.
+As a result, people experiencing milder symptoms are not being tested.
+Those with respiratory illnesses should remain isolated for at least seven days after symptoms first appear or for at least three days with no fever and improved respiratory symptoms, whichever is longer, according to MDH guidelines.
 The state will rely on ongoing influenza surveillance as a proxy for whether the coronavirus is spreading, MDH officials said.

 Journalism that matters.

 Data sources: For Minnesota data, the Minnesota Department of Health.
 For U.S. data, The New York Times and the COVID Tracking Project.
 For international data, Johns Hopkins University.
 U.S. and international data updates may lag behind local updates by hours, up to a day, depending on when external organizations update.